Child

 Want to help your family?

-For families/individuals currently going these this type of experience, it is compulsory for those who want to make an application to the court to attend a mediation information and assessments meeting (MIAM) first.
+For families/individuals currently going wanting to set up a child arrangement order it is compulsory before you can make an application to the court to attend a mediation information and assessment meeting (MIAM) beforehand.